 Hopkins’ research is often collaborative, multidisciplinary, and innovative.
-For over 15 years, he has worked with a variety of partners from all over the world, including students and faculty, federal and state/provincial agencies, NGOs, and other interest groups.
-Much of his research has been funded by resource management agencies and conducted on public lands that are influenced by people or are undergoing other forms of environmental change.
-As a result, informing wildlife conservation, management, and policy is often a main goal of his research.
+For over 15 years, he has worked with a variety of partners from all over the world, including state, federal, provincial, and tribal agencies, as well as NGOs and other interest groups.
+Much of his research is motivated by the needs of these resource management agencies or conservation groups.
+As such, informing wildlife conservation, management, and policy is often a main goal of his research.

 Teaching & Mentorship